Real Estate Credit: How to calculate your debt ratio?

 - Alimony received (by court decision).

 You got your debt ratio, but what does it mean?

 You are in debt .
 This means that you have taken out one or more loans and that the monthly payments have been made without incident.
 Know that 33% is the ideal debt ratio because it generally represents the debt threshold of banks.

-If you want to buy an apartment in Collioure or elsewhere, this is the ideal rate.
+If you are interested to buy an apartment in Collioure or elsewhere or elsewhere, this is the ideal rate.

 In other words, the threshold beyond which the banks do not go.

 You are badly in debt .
 This means that in managing your personal budget, your expenses exceed your income.
 You can consider buying back your credits to remedy this situation and have a lasting solution.

 You are over-indebted .
 In this case, you are unable to repay one or all of your loans and you face several payment incidents such as charges or late penalties.